The most important KPIs to analyze when looking at a sales funnel

 # Sales contacts to sales closed ratio – measures the ratio of sales contacts to sales completed during a defined period of time.

 # Active clients to staff ratio – measuring the ratio between the number of active clients and the organization’s headcount.

 % Time spent with key customers – measures the percentage of time spent by a sales agent with key customers, out of the overall sales, or customer service time.

-It is important to have both these type of KPIs when measuring the effectiveness of a sales funnel, considering that a company holds two things to high importance: customers and potential customers brand recognition, and the revenue generated in order to be self-sufficient.
+It is important to have both these types of KPIs when measuring the effectiveness of a sales funnel, considering that a company holds two things to high importance: customers and potential customers brand recognition and the revenue generated in order to be self-sufficient.